felabel/karatu-news-blog/README.md

 # Getting Started with Karatu-news-blog
 This is a react app that makes an API call to newsorg.org and displays data

-To run the project, download the code toyour local machine. make sure to have node.js v12+ installed, if not, run npm i node
+To run the project, download the code to your local machine. make sure to have node.js v12+ installed.
+If not, on your command line

+run npm init or yarn init
+then
-then run npm install to install all packages and dependencies
+run npm install or yarn install

-### `yarn start` starts the server
+### `yarn start` or `npm start` starts the server

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.